msoukhomlinov/n8n-nodes-hudu/README.md

 ## Recent Changes

+### [1.4.1] - 2025-06-12

+#### Enhanced
+- **Assets**:
+  - The `Get Many` operation now supports fetching assets across all companies by making the `Company ID` field optional.
+When the `Company ID` is omitted, a wider range of filters becomes available.
+- **Asset Layouts**:
+  - Aligned the `update` operation with the Hudu API, which now correctly accepts an array of field names for reordering.
+- **Asset Layout Fields**:
+  - The `linkable_id` field now uses a dynamic asset layout picker, improving UX for `Asset Link` and `Asset Tag` fields.

+#### Fixed
+- **Asset Layouts**:
+  - Removed the `active` field from the `create` operation, as it is only supported for updates.
+  - Corrected the `update` operation to no longer show a UI for creating new fields, which was misaligned with the API's reordering functionality.
+- **Asset Layout Fields**:
+  - Fixed a parameter dependency loop that caused the UI to crash.
+  - Refactored handler logic to use dedicated API endpoints for `create`, `update`, and `delete` operations, improving efficiency and reliability.

 ### [1.4.0] - 2025-06-11

 - **Major**: Enhanced `Assets` and `Asset Layouts` resources to fully support all API operations, improving functionality and resolving previous inconsistencies.